-Can epileptic seizures be prevented or predicted?March 31st, 2014 by Erin Vollick in Neuroscience /
+Can epileptic seizures be prevented or predicted?March 31, 2014 by Erin Vollick in Medicine & Health / Neuroscience

 A biomedical engineering professor at the Institute of Biomaterials & Biomedical Engineering (IBBME) and the Edward S. Rogers Sr. Department of Electrical & Computer Engineering (ECE), Bardakjian works with a team of neurological specialists to classify different brain states using recordings of its electrical rhythms, and from there, to pinpoint seizure zones in the epileptic brain – research that could reduce the amount of tissue cut during corrective surgical procedures, as well as lead to better surgical outcomes.

 Contrary to what most people imagine, epilepsy is not considered a disease, but a disorder characterized by changes in the brain that lead to seizures.
 But epilepsy actually covers a wide range of disorders.
 There is not just one type of epilepsy, but many.

 Our present theory is that seizures are caused when the brain is in a state of hyper-excitability.
 I think of the brain as a symphony.
 The electrical activity in the brain is polyrhythmic, as there are many interacting rhythms, and none of them are "regular".
 But with an epileptic seizure, suddenly, all the cells in the brain start synchronizing together and they enter a singular, regular rhythm, which means that all the other normal functions of the brain are not occurring.

 What are some of the historical associations surrounding epilepsy?